-The departmental Exit Exam committee completed evaluations of exam results after each semester including item analyses to determine if the exam measured what it intended to measure and if questions needed further analysis.
-At the end of 2019-2020, it was determined that conducting exam reviews with students could potentially aid in helping students take the exam more seriously.
+The departmental Exit Exam committee completed evaluations of exam results after each semester, with the most recent analyses happening in the summer and fall of 2021.
+This review included item analyses to determine if the exam measured what it intended to measure and if questions needed further analysis.
+At the end of 2020-21, it was determined that providing students with an improved study guide conducting exam reviews with students did potentially aid in helping students take the exam more seriously and performing better than in previous years.
 Additionally, the exam was included as points in the field seminar to aid in providing incentive for students to do well on the exam.
-Feedback from students suggested that providing with a better study guide would help student better prepare for the exam.
 Also, faculty considered assessing student competency at multiple points of a student's academic career instead of only at one point so that faculty could measure knowledge differences before and after entering the BSW program utilizing the Exit Exam or a different set of measures.

 The program identified areas that needed improvement and ways to implement changes in our curriculum to address those.
-Engaging in research informed practice and practiceinformed research is a content area to which faculty are always attending, as is engaging in policy practice, engaging with clients, and evaluating practice with clients.
-Faculty strengthened this area by giving students more opportunities to apply research efforts to their social work practice in field placement.
+Engaging in evaluation is a content area to which faculty are always attending.
+Faculty strengthened this area by giving students more opportunities to apply research and evaluation efforts to their social work practice in the field seminar course and throughout the courses offered.